 The snap-length [slen] capture parameter may be used to set a preferred upper limit on record size, truncating any records that would otherwise exceed this limit.
 Records smaller than the snap-length will be unaffected.
-The process is further described in Chapter 4.0, Section 4.3 of this document.

 The fixed-length [novarlen] capture parameter may be used to pad records that are shorter than the snap-length up to a fixed size.
-In this mode, all records will all be a uniform size: the snap-length plus 16 bytes.
+All records will be of uniform size in this mode, the snap-length plus 16 bytes.